jkphl/iconizr/README.md

 		<td><code>-k</code></td>
 		<td><code>--keep</code></td>
 		<td> </td>
 		<td>During the compilation of the SVG and PNG sprites, iconizr also creates intermediate SVG and PNG versions of each single icon.
 Usually, these intermediate files are deleted at the end of the compilation process.
-If you want to keep these files for some reason, just add this argument.</td>
+If you want to keep these files for some reason, just add this argument.<br/>In this case, also an additional set of stylesheets will be created (both CSS and/or Sass), which uses these single image icons (carrying the suffix <code>-single.html</code>).
+However, it is not recommended to use these stylesheets for production systems, and you should always prefer the CSS sprite or data URI variants for performance reasons.
+The single image icon stylesheets will also be ignored by the stylesheet loader JavaScript, but at least you will be able to select them explicitly using the icon kit preview documents.</td>
 	</tr>
 	<tr>
 		<td><code>-v</code></td>